jake-87/blog/content/blog/on-zig.md

 ### Pointer reference optimization

-This has been removed from the language.
+In its previous form, PRO has been removed from Zig.
 There was a long period where this would print `5`:

 ```rust
 const std = @import("std");